nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 Examples:
 * `list` followed by `delete 2` deletes the 2nd person in the address book.
 * `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.

+You can also delete multiple people by chaining the indices using a comma.

+Format: `delete INDEX1, INDEX2, INDEX3, …​`

+* A comma must be used to separate each pair of Indices, otherwise an error message will be displayed.
+* The indices do not have to be listed in order. (i.e. `2, 4, 6` is the same as `6, 2, 4`)
+* Duplicated indices will be ignored. (i.e. `1, 1, 4, 1` is the same as `1, 4`)
+* Each `INDEX` must still adhere to the points listed above.

+Example:
+* `delete 3, 1, 7, 8` deletes the first, third, seventh, and eighth person in the address book.

 ### Clearing all entries : `clear`